brancisco/-CSCI-4448-project/README.md

 + Brandon Aguirre (brancisco)
 + Marco Ortiz Torres (marcoortiztorres)

-**Title:** Virtual Clicker
+**Title:** Rolypolly - A virtual polling system

-**Description:** A web application which allows users to connect to a central host and answer questions created by the host (similar to iclicker).
+**Description:** A web application which allows users to connect live to a central host and answer questions created by the host (similar to iclicker).

-**Actors:** Host, User,
+**Actors:** User

 **Functionality:**

-1. Hosts and Users can sign up.
+1. A host User can create a poll.
-2. Hosts can create a "quiz".
+2. A host User can start a session.
-3. Users can take a quiz.
+3. Users can connect to a session.
-4. Hosts can create a group.
-5. Users can get results.
+4. Users can answer questions to poll in session.
+5. The host user can reveal results at any time.
-6. Hosts can record results
+6. Users can view statistics.
-7. Hosts can see statistics

 ### NOTES: